Medical Accuracy & Trust

 Found an error, missing citation, or outdated information?
 We want to hear from you.

-Please provide: Article title, URL, specific section with concern, and a brief description of the issue for fastest resolution.
+Please provide the article title, URL, the specific section of concern, and a brief description of the issue for fastest resolution.

 All medical articles are reviewed at minimum annually.
 We also update immediately when new guidelines are released, safety information changes, or significant new research emerges.
 Each article displays its last review date.

 All clinical content is reviewed by licensed physicians or medical specialists with relevant expertise.
-Their credentials, including education, board certifications, and clinical experience, are listed on our team page and on reviewed articles.
+Their credentials are listed on our team page and on reviewed articles.

 Yes.
-Our AI interpretations are based on evidence-based medicine, current clinical guidelines, and are developed with input from medical professionals.
-However, AI results should always be discussed with your healthcare provider for personalized medical advice.
+Our AI interpretations are based on evidence-based medicine and current clinical guidelines, developed with input from medical professionals.
+AI results should always be discussed with your healthcare provider for personalized medical advice.

 No. Our editorial independence policy strictly prohibits commercial partnerships from influencing medical recommendations, test interpretations, or clinical advice.
 Medical accuracy and patient safety always come first.